-Hyperaldosteronism is a condition in which one or both adrenal glands produce too much of the hormone aldosterone.
-Aldosterone is a hormone (a substance produced by the body) that helps control the levels of potassium and sodium in the blood.
+Hyperaldosteronism is a condition in which one or both of your adrenal glands produce too much aldosterone.
+Aldosterone is a hormone that helps regulate your blood pressure by controlling the levels of potassium and sodium in your blood.

-The adrenal glands are part of the endocrine system.
-They produce hormones the body needs to carry out daily functions, including testosterone, aldosterone and adrenaline.
-The adrenal glands are located above each kidney and are about the size of your thumb.
+Your adrenal glands are part of your endocrine system.
+They make hormones your body needs to carry out daily functions.
+You have two adrenal glands — one atop each kidney.

 Symptoms and Causes